OpenMS/OpenMS-docs/docs/installations/installation-on-windows.md

    receive an error message (this is also the reason why the OpenMS setup complained about it).
 You might have to find the solution to fix the problem in your local machine.
 If you're lucky the error message is instructive and the problem is easy to fix.
+3. During installation, an error message pops up saying:
-3. Error: "Error opening installation log file"
+   >"Error opening installation log file"

    To fix, check the system environment variables.
 Make sure they are apt.
 There should a `TMP` and a `TEMP` variable, and both should contain one directory only, which exists and is writable.
 Fix accordingly (search the internet on